 7. You Can Automate Asking for Referrals

-You may attach an incentive like a coupon or piece of content to the request, but don’t be afraid to ask your customers to tell their friends and colleagues about the great work you do.
+You may attach an incentive like a coupon or piece of content to the request, but don’t be afraid to ask your customers to tell their friends and colleagues about your great work.

 A good automation system can use tools like mail merges and other information from contact records to personalize the request and make it feel like a custom one-to-one email.